koleaby4/next_movie/README.md

 ### `Movie` model

-The `movie` table within the `movies` app stores information about individual movies.
+The `Movie` model within the `movies` app, is used to store information about individual movies.

 Most of this data comes from `https://imdb8.p.rapidapi.com/title/get-details` end-point,<br>
 except of `images` field, which is populated with the data returned by a separate call to `/get-images` API.